mgramigna/gerrymandering-simulator/README.md

 # Gerrymandering Simulator

-A simulator for detecting potential bias in an NxN districting grid
+A simulator for detecting potential bias in an MxN districting grid

 ## Usage